-- If a student is enrolled in your district but then leaves or transfers before being tested. - If a student is a recent arrival who does not take the ELA portion of the test. - If a student struggles with regular attendance and is not tested on the few days they were in school during the test window. - If a student begins the test but does not finish for any reason.
+- If a student is a recent arrival who does not take the ELA portion of the test. - If a student struggles with regular attendance and is not tested on the few days they were in school during the test window. - If a student begins the test but does not finish for any reason.